St Martins, New Zealand: History

 The land was purchased by Henry Phillips in the early days of European settlement and converted into an orchard, which Phillips held for himself and his family.
 It was Phillips who first named the area St Martins, although the exact origin of this is unclear.
 One likely contender is that it was named after Saint Martin's Hall in London, where a gathering of Canterbury pilgrims (who Phillips was associated with) was held immediately prior to their departure for Christchurch.

 The orchard was first subdivided by Phillips in 1863 using the name St Martins, which appeared in official sources fifteen years later.
 As with many neighbouring suburbs, the area steadily grew throughout the late 19th and early 20th centuries, with amenities being developed through lobbying by locals.
 In 1923, a community group from St Martins led by a local bricklayer and trade unionist received support from Christchurch City Council to build a library as a compromise option from the group's original aim of a community hall.
 The library cost was officially opened in 1927 by mayor John Kendrick Archer, and by the end of that year had 273 subscribers.
-The library was eventually closed due to earthquake damage following the 2011 earthquake.
+The library was eventually closed due to earthquake damage following the 2011 earthquake and several houses had been damaged by falling chimneys.
+Also, a supermarket was left irreparably damaged after the earthquakes and was subsequently demolished and rebuilt.